 Avoiding Over-dependence on Others for Spiritual Energy

 Even after committing oneself to a spiritual path and establishing a disciple-mentor relationship, maintaining energy and motivation in one’s spiritual practice may often present a challenge.
 Thus, seekers need a variety of ways to help lift themselves from the inevitable moments of feeling uninspired and unmotivated.
 The classical texts recommend staying in close contact with other practitioners and with spiritual teachers when one finds oneself in need of support.

 The book can be downloaded as a .pdf.
 I haven’t read it – yet.

 Thanks to the Telus men.
 You were an inspiration to us, both of you.
 Peace is all around and so when it is pointed out…there is a confirmation of what is already, all around.
 It is good to speak up, from one’s heart – to hearts.

 Once again I am reminded that circumstances do reveal the next step.
-And woe betide that this truth be overlooked in the rush and pull of life.
+And woe betides that this truth is overlooked in the rush and pull of life.
 My next step is to return to the UK.
 There to rest/renew/reflect and regroup.

-First a sea plane ride from Victoria on the 27th, yes the kind that takes off and lands on water…, and then the next day a long flight from Vancouver to Heathrow.
+First a seaplane ride from Victoria on the 27th, yes the kind that takes off and lands on the water…, and then the next day a long flight from Vancouver to Heathrow.
 Then the bus to Reading and the Priory there.